<!-- Morning -->

 - The hardest part is to implement

-for IterMut
+Iterator for IterMut which yields

-- This will give you a lot of headaches if your using safe Rust since you are
+&mut T- This will give you a lot of headaches if your using safe Rust since you are

 returning mutable reference that are behind a mutable reference to the